How can anyone in the United States think that bats are scary?

 - Myotis velifer

-- Ears are pointed and short, eyes are tiny, and wingspan is approximately 11 to 12.5 inches.
+- Ears are pointed and short, eyes are tiny, and wingspan is approximately 12 inches (30.5 cm).

-You’d think the Cave Bat just lives in caves, but they also roost in mines, rock crevices, barns, under bridges, and inside empty buildings.
+You’d think the Cave Bat only lives in caves, but they also roost in mines, rock crevices, barns, under bridges, and inside empty buildings.

 In the summer, these bats roost in groups of up to 5,000 individuals!